hedigardi/ClassicCoin-Backend/README.md

 ## ENV Variables

-Before starting the application, ensure the following environment variables are configured.
+To start the application, make sure to configure the following environment variables by creating a `config.env` file in the `config` folder.

 ```sh
 NODE_ENV=